-This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.
+Firstly this article explains the types of fish species found throughout the diverse regions of Scotland, and around our coast line.

 Brown Trout – (Salmo trutta)